 As Former WCW star The Maestro, Rob Kellum recently took some time to participate in an interview.
-Kellum reveals about his time with WCW, his current film career, how faith has a place in wrestling and his family lineage to legendary wrestler Gorgeous George.
+Kellum reveals his time with WCW, his current film career, how faith has a place in wrestling.
+He also discusses his family lineage to legendary wrestler Gorgeous George.
 Check out the complete interview below.

 Share with us your time with Pembroke & Iowa University’s collegiate wrestling program.
-How did it help prepare you for a potential professional career?
+How did it help prepare The Maestro for a potential professional career?

-“I took the wrestling camps initially because I was with the USA freestyle Greco roman circuit.
+The Maestro: “I took the wrestling camps initially because I was with the USA freestyle Greco roman circuit.
 Wrestling collegiality at the time and I had the opportunity to do some wrestling through the Iowa Hawkeyes.
-Dan Gable was one of my heroes growing up, I mean Olympic gold medalist.
+Dan Gable was one of my heroes growing up.
+He was an Olympic gold medalist.
 I used to watch videos of his training and it was so inspiring.
-The guy was a machine, much like the way I respect Kurt Angle for winning the gold medal.
+The guy was a machine.
+Much like the way I respect Kurt Angle for winning the gold medal.
 Olympic athletes are so many notches above your normal athletes.
 They train so much harder and that’s their life to train to be the very best.
-I’ve always had a respect and admiration for Olympic athletes and wresting in general.
+I’ve always had respect and admiration for Olympic athletes.
+This along with wresting in general.
 To have the opportunity to wrestle and work with those guys was just amazing.”

-Discuss your early training under Nelson Royal, Gene Anderson & Ivan Koloff and what you walked away with from each of those experiences.
+Discuss your early training under Nelson Royal, Gene Anderson & Ivan Koloff and what The Maestro walked away with from each of those experiences.

-“So much knowledge.
+The Maestro: “So much knowledge.
 Gene and Ole Anderson were the original Minnesota Wrecking Crew.
 Gene Anderson is one of the hookers of the business.
-He is just like Danny Hodge and the Gotch’s, William Regal’s that just have that tendency the Bob Orton Jr. who have that tendon strength that is just like those mountain climbers that ability to balance themselves on ledges because they are deceptively strong and when they grab you, you just want to cry (chuckles) it’s just amazing.
-Nelson Royal was just one of the greatest junior heavyweight champions or what they call cruiserweights of all time.
+He is just like Danny Hodge and the Gotch’s.
+They just have that tendon strength that is just like those mountain climbers.
+That ability to balance themselves on ledges because they are deceptively strong.
+When they grab you, you just want to cry (chuckles) it’s just amazing.
+Nelson Royal was just one of the greatest junior heavyweight champions.
+Today, they are called Cruiserweights (of all time).
 He’s teamed with the very best.
-He and Sweet Hansen wrestled the very best.
+Royal and Sweet Hansen wrestled the very best.

-Tell us more about how the Gorgeous George character was adopted and how you made it personal to you.
+Tell us more about how the Gorgeous George character was adopted and how you made it personal to The Maestro.

 Fans may be aware that there was some issue with use over the name.
 Was there any trademark over it and how was the issue resolved?

-Discuss ‘The Stro’ character.
+Discuss ‘The Maestro’ character.
 Did you find it evolved from its inception in WCW until your contract expired?

 It was such an exciting time that I was in the ring on the shows with arguably the greatest talent in the entire world.
 From legends like Roddy Piper, Ric Flair, Hulk Hogan, Macho Man to guys like Curt Hennig, Barry Windham to the greatest cruiserweights from all over the world, Mexico, Japan, Europe, and Canada.
 It was just an amazing time working with the great mat technicians from Europe the Regal’s, the Finlay’s, and Dave Taylor.
 Then there were guys from Japan you had Great Muta, Masahiro Chono, and Ultimo Dragon.
 It was just such an awesome time, we had.
 The affiliation with New Japan Pro Wrestling at the time it was just amazing.”